Book

 Why Invest in Destination Development?

 The Keweenaw's rich history, natural environment and local communities make it a special place for visitors and residents.
+Examples include adding signage to guide people to hidden gems, improving trail systems or creating new features that tell the story of the Keweenaw’s rich past.
 By investing in destination development, Visit Keweenaw encourages local projects that enhance the visitor experience and encourages them to return in the future.

 We also know that the best places to live are often great communities to visit.
 A new trailhead, sharing local history, or signage that helps people find a nearby waterfall benefits both the visitor and local residents.
 These investments help connect the visitor economy with local community development generating positive benefits across the Keweenaw.